 The Negatives of Debt

-If your business falls into too much debt and then ends up at a tipping point, and you are struggling to pay it back, this will harm your cash flow which leads to a downward spiral of decline.
+If your business falls into too much debt and then ends up at a tipping point, and you are struggling to pay it back, this will harm your cash flow, leading to a downward spiral of decline.

-A study conducted by the Journal of Marketing found that companies that are overburdened financially find it difficult to provide a good service to their customers, which ultimately leads to reduced customer satisfaction.
+A study conducted by the Journal of Marketing found that companies that are overburdened financially find it difficult to provide a good service to their customers, leading to reduced customer satisfaction.

 Pay Attention to Your Finances

-Your debt to equity ratio must be maintained.
-You can find out what it should be from your bank, they will provide you with a recommended amount.
+You must maintain a healthy debt to equity ratio.
+You can find out what it should be from your bank.
+They will provide you with a recommended amount.
 Banks pay close attention to leverage, and they typically stipulate a clause in a loan contract stating that if you exceed their set leverage amount, they can default you on the loan.

 The debt-service ratio is an effective method of monitoring debt.
 At the very least, a business should be generating 1.25x the cash flow needed to pay off all debt.

-Now that you are aware of the benefits of debt, we are in no way suggesting that you go and start taking out thousands of dollars’ worth of loans.
-However, if your company can afford it, and you know that it will be an effective way of growing your business, go ahead.
+Now that you are aware of the benefits of debt, we are in no way suggesting that you go and start taking out thousands of dollars worth of loans.
+However, if your company can afford it and know that it will be an effective way of growing your business, go ahead.
 Just make sure you speak to your bank and get some good financial advice before signing on the dotted line.